Key Takeaways

 Other Factors That Affect the Cost of Divorce in Illinois

 Alimony and children can significantly affect the cost of divorce in Illinois.
 Determining child custody, support, and visitation arrangements can be complex and time-consuming, leading to increased legal fees.
-Similarly, determining the amount and duration of spousal support (alimony) can also require significant negotiation and legal expertise, adding to the overall cost of the divorce.
+Similarly, determining the amount and duration of spousal support (alimony) can also require significant negotiation and legal knowledge, adding to the overall cost of the divorce.

 A trial or a contested property division can also significantly impact the cost of divorce in Illinois.
 In cases where the divorcing parties cannot reach a settlement agreement and a trial is necessary, the cost of the divorce can increase significantly.
 The more complex the property division is, the more time and resources will be required to resolve the issues, which can also drive up the cost of the divorce.